Erythrosuchus: Classification

 The hypothetical last common ancestor of archosaurs is thought to have shared many features with Erythrosuchus, many of which are found in the braincase.
 For example, the inner part of the otic capsule (the skeletal structure surrounding the inner ear) is not entirely ossified, or completely formed of bone.
 Neither is the channel for the perilymphatic duct, which is a tube that leaves the lagena.
 The lagena is the portion of the inner ear responsible for hearing, and is known as the cochlea in mammals (although in mammals it is coiled rather than straight).
 Erythrosuchus has a short lagena, which is also expected in the last common ancestor of all archosaurs.

-Some features of the ankle of Erythrosuchus suggest that it was beginning to adapt toward digitigrady, or walking on toes rather than having the entire foot placed on the ground.
+Some features of the ankle of Erythrosuchus suggest that it was beginning to adapt toward walking on toes rather than having the entire foot placed on the ground.
 The ankle is similar to that of Euparkeria; the ankles of both of these animals are more advanced than those of other archosauriformes.